 Howard Alexander Gerry Shiels was born on November 7, 1962 in Brandon, Manitoba.
 He was the third child of Howard & Eva (Kennedy) Shiels.

-Gerry married Kim in Winnipeg before heading west.
-They lived in Langley, BC where Gerry is a heavy duty mechanic.
+Gerry lived in Langley, BC for a number of years where he was a heavy duty mechanic.

-Gerry was remarried to Kim Macht-Shiels and moved back to Manitoba, living near Beausejour.
+Gerry married to Kim Macht and moved back to Manitoba, living near Beausejour.